material-components/material-components-ios/components/TextFields/README.md

 ### Overview

-Text Fields provides both a single-line version based on UITextField and a multi-line version based on UITextView as well as objects that customize the text fields' behavior and appearance.
+Text Fields provides both a single-line version based on UITextField and a multi-line version backed by UITextView as well as objects that customize the text fields' behavior and appearance called 'Text Input Controllers'.

-The actual components (MDCTextField & MDCTextView) are 'dumb': they do not have styles, animations, or advanced features.
-They are designed to be controlled from the outside, via very liberal public API, with a Text Input Controller.
+The actual components (MDCTextField & MDCMultilineTextField) are 'dumb': they do not have styles, animations, or advanced features.
+They are designed to be controlled from the outside, via very liberal public API, with a text input controller.

-A text input controller is included (MDCTextInputController) that supplies the features and styles defined in the Material guidelines.
-It manipulates the exposed elements of the text field to make placeholders float or error text appear red.
+One text input controller is included (MDCTextInputControllerDefault) manipulates the exposed elements of the text field to make placeholders float.

+There is also a text input controller for full width forms (MDCTextInputControllerFullWidth).
+Like MDCTextInputControllerDefault, it also handles errors and character counting.

+Customize the included text input controllers via their parameters or create your own to express your app's brand identity thru typography, color, and animation: if the placeholder should move, add constraints or change the frame.
+If the trailing label should display validation information, change the text and color it.

 This pattern is not a delegation or data source-like relationship but rather a controller-to-view relationship: the text field does not require nor expect to be served data or instruction but is instead malleable and easily influenced by outside interference.

-Customize the included MDCTextInputController and its parameters or create your own to express your app's brand identity thru typography, color, and animation: if the placeholder should move, add constraints or change the frame.
-If the trailing label should display validation information, change the text and color it.

-### Text Field Classes
+### Text Field Classes: The Inputs

 #### Text Field

 This is a single line text input.
 It's subclassed from UITextField and supports all the features you'd expect from a UITextField:

 * Placeholder
-* Associate views (left and right)
+* Overlay views (left and right / leading and trailing)
 * Custom fonts, colors
 * Clear button